Studying Abroad in Rome - John Felice Rome Center

 In my second semester as a full-year student, I was also able to take advantage of the internship program, where I worked in social media for the first time assisting a TEDx event focused on religious freedom.
 This made for an interesting experience, commuting to the team’s office at a local university to work.
 It definitely gave me a glimpse into what daily life living in Italy could look like.

 For me, one of the most important aspects of my time at the Rome Center was in the social realm.
 In the past, I hadn’t always been able to easily find people to connect with.
 But that changed at the Rome Center.
 I think because I automatically had something in common with the people I found there: they had also made the not-always-easy decision to study abroad, they were interested in Italy, and several of them also came from Italian-American backgrounds like me.
-I definitely credit this time in my life with helping me break out of shell.
-I found people with whom I could feel free to be myself with, embracing who was I was and the things that interested me and things that I was passionate about.
+I definitely credit this time in my life with helping me break out of my shell.
+I found people with whom I could feel free to be myself, embracing who was I was and the things that interested me and that I was passionate about.

 I even pushed myself out of my comfort zone, signing up to play on the school’s calcio (soccer) league both semesters of my first year there.
 Although to be honest, I think I was more interested in our pizza outings after the matches.

 With all of us living on campus, it almost felt like boarding school.
 It was amazing to have all of your best friends in one place.
-We studied together, laid in sun on the grass outside campus together, and ate our meals in mensa, or the cafeteria, together.
+We studied together, laid in the sun on the grass outside campus together, and ate our meals in mensa, or the cafeteria, together.
 We definitely got up to our fair share of shenanigans getting ready for, and returning from, nights out in the city.
 Our go-to neighborhood was Trastevere.
 We would head out to take the bus, often meeting up with other groups of students waiting at the bus stop.
 Honestly, I am so glad we didn’t have car-sharing apps at the time.
 The bus stop was a equalizing force and a gathering place, especially on the way back home.
-No matter who you went out with, we were all waiting at three in the morning across from Sant’Andrea della Valle to take the night bus back home.
+No matter who you went out with, we were all waiting at three in the morning across from the Basilica di Sant’Andrea della Valle to take the night bus back home.

 If we decided to walk home, we were instead rewarded with core memories that I never could’ve imagined, including standing practically alone in front of the incredible Fontana dei Quattro Fiumi in Piazza Navona, walking through a deserted St. Peter’s Square surrounded by the lit up colonnade, or stopping in for sweets at the 24-hour underground pasticceria in Prati, which sadly has since closed down.
 It was the first place I had ever tried - or even heard of! - crema di pistacchio.
 Needless to say, it changed my life.

 However, it wasn’t always sunshine.
-During my time at the Rome Center is also the first time I experienced being away from home when things go wrong.
+My time at the Rome Center was also the first time I experienced being away from home when things go wrong.
 I navigated my first family health crisis in my last semester of university there.
 It was incredibly difficult, but I learned important skills about coping with difficult situations.
 I do remember the faculty and staff providing as much support as they could, helping to ensure I could finish out my coursework, as I was in my last weeks before graduation.
 Thankfully I was able to finish the semester before returning home to be with my family.

 Each of my three semesters at the Rome Center were uniquely different experiences.
 Not only did I have different classmates and take different courses, but I was also growing and evolving as a young woman.
 I was navigating new challenges, discovering my independence, and gaining confidence in myself.
-While this is really a lifelong journey, my time at the Rome Center was a very intense, condensed experience of that, perhaps because I was far from home.
+While this is really a lifelong journey, my time at the Rome Center was a very intense, condensed experience of that, even more so perhaps because I was far from home.
 I feel that I learned in those months lessons that may have otherwise taken years.
 I also had some of the most fun times of my life while there, and still relive those memories fondly.

 Note: The cover photo is the Fontana di Trevi in Rome, Italy